dart-lang/site-www/src/tools/pub/pubspec.md

 Pub tries to find the latest version of a package whose SDK constraint works with the version of the Dart SDK that you have installed.

-As of Dart 2.12, it is an error to have a pubspec without an SDK constraint, and when omitted `pub get` will fail with an error:
+As of Dart 2.12, omitting the SDK constraint is an error.
+When the pubspec has no SDK constraint,
+`pub get` fails with a message like the following:

 ```
 pubspec.yaml has no lower-bound SDK constraint.